Dash-Industry-Forum/DASH-IF-IOP/DASH-IF-IOP.bs.md

 In a dynamic MPD, `MPD@mediaPresentationDuration` SHALL be present if the following conditions are true and SHALL NOT be present otherwise:

 1. The last period has a `Period@duration`.
-1. No new periods will be added to the [=MPD=] in the future.
+1. No new periods will be added to the MPD in the future.

 When present, `MPD@mediaPresentationDuration` SHALL accurately indicate the duration between the zero point on the [=MPD timeline=] and the end of the last [=period=].

 ## Representations ## {#timing-representation}

-A <dfn>representation</dfn> is a sequence of references to [=media segments=] containing media samples.
+A <dfn>representation</dfn> is a sequence of <dfn>segment references</dfn> and a description of the samples within the referenced [=media segments=].
 Each representation belongs to exactly one [=adaptation set=] and to exactly one [=period=], although [[#timing-connectivity|a representation may be connected with a representation in another period]].

+Each segment reference addresses a [=media segment=] that corresponds to a specific time span on the [=sample timeline=].
+Each [=media segment=] contains samples for a specific time span on the [=sample timeline=].

+Note: [=Simple addressing=] allows the actual time span of samples within a [=media segment=] to deviate from the nominal time span described in the MPD.
+All timing-related clauses in this document refer to the nominal timing described in the MPD unless otherwise noted.

-A reference to a [=media segment=] determines which [=media segment=] corresponds to which time span on the [=MPD timeline=].
-The exact mechanism used to define references depends on the [=addressing mode=] used by the representation.
+The exact mechanism used to define segment references depends on the [=addressing mode=] used by the representation.
 All representations in the same [=adaptation set=] SHALL use the same [=addressing mode=].

-A representation SHALL reference a set of media segments that ensures the [=MPD timeline=] is covered with segments at least from the beginning of the period active range to the end of the period active range.

-In a static MPD, the period active range SHALL be the entire time span of a [=period=].
+In a static MPD, a representation SHALL contain enough [=segment references=] to cover the entire time span of the [=period=].

 <figure>
 	<img src="Images/Timing/StaticMpdMustBeCovered.png" />
 	<figcaption>In a static MPD, the entire period must be covered with [=media segments=].</figcaption>
 </figure>

-In a dynamic MPD, the period active range SHALL be the time span of the [=period=] constrained to the time shift window.
+In a dynamic MPD, a representation SHALL contain enough segment references to cover the time span of the [=period=] that intersects with the [=time shift window=].

+Note: Enough segment references must exist to cover the entire [=time shift window=].
+Meanwhile, [=media segments=] become [=available=] when their end point is within the [=availability window=].
+It is a valid situation that a [=media segment=] is required to be referenced but is not yet [=available=].

 <figure>
 	<img src="Images/Timing/MandatorySegmentReferencesInDynamicMpd.png" />
-	<figcaption>In a dynamic MPD, the [=time shift window=] determines the set of required [=media segment=] references. [=Media segments=] filled with gray need not be referenced due to falling outside the [=time shift window=], despite falling within the bounds of a [=period=].</figcaption>
+	<figcaption>In a dynamic MPD, the [=time shift window=] determines the set of required segment references. [=Media segments=] filled with gray need not be referenced due to falling outside the [=time shift window=], despite falling within the bounds of a [=period=].</figcaption>
 </figure>

+Advisement: A dynamic MPD must remain valid for its entire validity duration after publishing.
+In other words, a dynamic MPD SHALL supply enough segment references to allow the [=time shift window=] to extend by the MPD validity duration defined by `MPD@minimumUpdatePeriod`.

+An unnecessary segment reference is one that is not defined as required by this chapter.

-In a static MPD, a representation SHALL NOT reference [=media segments=] that are not necessary to cover the period active range with segments, except when using [=indexed addressing=] in which case such [=media segments=] MAY be referenced.
+In a static MPD, a representation SHALL NOT contain unnecessary segment references, except when using [=indexed addressing=] in which case such segment references MAY be present.

-In a dynamic MPD, a representation SHOULD NOT reference [=media segments=] that are older than the period active range if using [=explicit addressing=].
-Such [=media segments=] MAY be referenced if using other addressing modes.

-Note: For scheduled playback of pre-generated content, it is needless complexity to require old [=media segment=] references to be removed.
-However, obsolete references should be removed in ongoing live presentations to keep the [=MPD=] small and efficient to process.
+In a dynamic MPD, a representation SHALL NOT contain unnecessary segment references, except when any of the following applies to a segment reference:

+1. The segment reference is for future content and will eventually become necessary.
+1. The segment reference is defined via [=indexed addressing=].
+1. Removal of the segment reference is not allowed by [[#timing-mpd-updates-remove-content|content removal constraints]].

 There SHALL NOT be gaps or overlapping [=media segments=] in a representation.

-A representation using [=explicit addressing=] SHALL NOT reference [=media segments=] that are entirely out of the bounds of the [=period=].

-Note: The constraint above is defined only for [=explicit addressing=] because [=simple addressing=] always defines an infinite sequence of references and when you use [=indexed addressing=], there exists an index segment on disk that references all [=media segments=].
-If a [=period=] is only intended to present a subset of these [=media segments=], it would be needlessly complicated to require a period-specific index segment to be generated.

 Clients SHALL NOT present any samples from [=media segments=] that are entirely outside the [=period=], even if such [=media segments=] are referenced.